-Social Biology

-3 credits A discussion of current advances and controversies in biology and medicine, their social and ethical implications, and public policy problems raised by them.
-Topics may include definitions of life and death, organ transplantation, population control, genetic engineering, environmental crises, evolution vs. creationism, and the nature of human nature.
+Social Biology A discussion of current advances and controversies in biology and medicine, their social and ethical implications, and public policy problems raised by them.
+Topics may include definitions of life and death, organ transplantation, population control, genetic engineering, environmental crises, evolution vs. creationism, and the nature of human nature the Human Body

 BIOL.
-110 & 111 Staff

-\ Structure and Function of the Human Body
+110 & 111 Staff Structure and Function of 8 credits